 But the combination of other analytical tools such as fault-tree analysis or failure mode and effects analysis is done to get better results.

-This technique is considered to solve the majority of problems.
+Pareto analysis technique is considered to solve the majority of problems.
 Once the primary causes of the problem are identified than with the help of tools like fishbone analysis or Ishikawa diagram, identification of the root cause affecting the problem can be made, and the measures to address it can be devised.

 Commonly this rule is called as 80/20 principle, which follows is that in every situation 20% of causes are responsible for 80% of problems.

-When should Pareto analysis be used?
+When should be used?

 Pareto charts are seen to have a common function of optimization, and it does not matter whether the optimization is in a business process workflow for documentation practice, but Pareto analysis can be applied for any optimization in any industry.